UPDATE (04.02.2022): Removed a dead link.

 The previous plan for an LGA rail link called for extending the Astoria El to the airport – a plan dating back to 1943!
 Previously, community opposition killed this plan whenever the City proposed it.
 More recently, the proposal appeared to die once again at the EIS phase of Cuomo’s LGA project – a phase transit advocates lambasted as “rigged”.

 And I agree!
 However, former governor Cuomo’s grip on NY was so strong that it appeared the “backwards” LGA AirTrain was inevitable.
-Thus, in two editions of the NYTIP INSIDER (see here and here), I discussed ways to improve the proposed LGA AirTrain.
+I wrote a NYTIP INSIDER post discussing ways to improve the proposed LGA AirTrain.

 However, two key events made the LGA AirTrain less “inevitable”.
-First, in February 2021, the Federal Aviation Administration (FAA) announced a rule change regarding mass transit connections to airports:
+First, in February 2021, the Federal Aviation Administration (FAA) announced a rule change regarding mass transit connections to airports, effectively allows rapid transit services to serve airports directly.
+(Previously, so-called “passenger facility charges” could only be used for airport-specific improvements, such as airport circulators.)

 Some time afterwards, the Guardians of Flushing Bay, an advocacy group, revealed just how rigged the so-called EIS process actually was: